 Nevertheless, you can make a healthier version of this fast-food classic yourself.
 Therefore, it is essential to use a heat-resistant fat like coconut oil, lard, or ghee.

 Are There Benefits of Eating Onion Raw?

-The reason why raw onions can be more effective is that they contain organic sulfur compounds hiding in their delicate oils.
+Raw onions can be more effective because they contain organic sulfur compounds hiding in their delicate oils.

 Heat partially destroys them.
 However, if the onion is eaten raw, its juice can irritate or be challenging to digest.

-Those who cannot tolerate raw onions can still choose from a variety of delicious cooking methods.
-For example, it is smart to bake onions in their skin.
+Those who cannot tolerate raw onions can still choose from various delicious cooking methods.
+For example, it is wise to bake onions on their skin.
 You can imagine this in a similar way to baking potatoes.

 While the active ingredients remain in the onion, its taste is milder and has a delicious caramel note.